Neville Arena

-Neville Arena, formerly Auburn Arena, is a 9,121-seat multi-purpose arena in Auburn, Alabama, on the campus of Auburn University.
+Neville Arena, formerly Auburn Arena also known as The Jungle, is a 9,121-seat multi-purpose arena in Auburn, Alabama, on the campus of Auburn University.
 Built in 2010 to replace Beard–Eaves–Memorial Coliseum, the $86 million facility is the home of the Auburn Tigers men's and women's basketball, women's gymnastics, and women's volleyball teams.
 It is located on the west side of the Auburn campus, near Wire Road between Thach Avenue and Heisman Drive.
 Aside from the main court, the arena also contains two practice courts, a weight room, 12 suites, coaches offices, the Auburn Ticket Office, and the Lovelace Athletic Museum.
 The outside of the arena features a large monument to the Auburn Creed and a statue of former Auburn men's basketball player Charles Barkley.

 History

 On June 29, 2007, Auburn University announced plans to build a new $92.5 million (eventually completed under budget at $86 million) basketball arena and practice facilities to replace Beard-Eaves-Memorial Coliseum.
 Auburn held a groundbreaking ceremony for the new facility 13 months later on August 29, 2008.

 Auburn held a ribbon-cutting ceremony for Auburn Arena on October 15, 2010.
 That night Auburn held the official grand opening for the new arena.
 Many celebrities were in attendance, including former Auburn men's basketball player Charles Barkley.
 The event concluded with a Harlem Globetrotters game.

 The Auburn men's and women's basketball teams played their first competitive games in Auburn Arena in a doubleheader on November 12, 2010.
 The women's team defeated Mercer 79–61, and the men's team lost to UNC Asheville 70–69 in overtime.
 The men's first win in Auburn Arena came three games later in a 68–66 win over Middle Tennessee.

 On October 22, 2016, Auburn announced that it plans to build a statue of former men's basketball player Charles Barkley to be displayed outside of Auburn Arena.
 The statue was unveiled on November 25, 2017, on the morning of the 2017 Iron Bowl.

 On February 8, 2022, the Auburn Athletics Department announced that Auburn Arena's name would be changed to Neville Arena in recognition of the single largest gift in Auburn Athletics history by donors Bill and Connie Neville.
 The dedication for the official name change took place on March 4, 2022.
 In addition, Auburn initiated plans for construction of a new practice gym and renovation of the existing practice gym at the Arena.